weboptics/shipping-option-conditions-wc/README.md

 == Screenshots ==
 1. If checked, other shipping would be un-available when this is available.
 2. If checked, this shipping method will show even if Its hidden by free shipping.
+3. Select Conditional Shipping Option from the shipping options.
+4. Add Amounts Here and save, any empty amount will be considered free.

 == Installation ==